chriskgernon/chriskgernon/hurricane/index.md

 # Conclusions

 The results of this lab show that the storm had a major impact on the tweet rate of those populations in the path of the storm.
 However, Trump's sharpiegate did not have an impact on tweets about the storm.

-The cluster maps show that
+Here is the SQL file I used for this lab: [SQL](./lab9.sql/)